-- The applicant must be a Texas-based entity.
-Any not-for-profit institution or organization that conducts research is eligible to apply for funding under this award mechanism.
-A public or private company is not eligible for funding under this award mechanism; these entities must use the appropriate award mechanism(s) under CPRIT's Product Development Program. - The Principal Investigator (PI) must be the director of the facility and must have a doctoral degree, including MD, PhD, DDS, DMD, DrPH, DO, DVM, or equivalent, and must reside in Texas during the time the research that is the subject of the grant is conducted.
+- This competitive renewal RFA is open only to projects that were funded in 2012 pursuant to RFA R-12-CFSA-1 with a contract end date of November 30, 2016. - The Principal Investigator (PI) must be the director of the facility and must have a doctoral degree, including MD, PhD, DDS, DMD, DrPH, DO, DVM, or equivalent, and must reside in Texas during the time the research that is the subject of the grant is conducted.
 The PI should also hold a faculty position, preferably at the level of associate or full professor or the equivalent. - This award must be directed by the PI.
 Co-PIs are not permitted. - Collaborations are permitted and encouraged, and collaborators may or may not reside in Texas.
 However, collaborators who do not reside in Texas are not eligible to receive CPRIT funds.
 Collaborators should have specific and well-defined roles.
 Subcontracting and collaborating organizations may include public, not-for-profit, and for-profit entities.
-Such entities may be located outside of the State of Texas, but non-Texas-based organizations are not eligible to receive CPRIT funds.
-In no event shall equipment purchased under this award leave the State of Texas. - An institution may submit only one new, renewal, or resubmission application under this RFA during this funding cycle.
-For purposes of this RFA, an institution is defined as that component of a university system that has a geographically distinct campus.
-A PI may only resubmit an application that was previously not funded once (see section 6). - Support for only one facility may be requested per application.
-Collaborative applications among institutions are permitted.
-However, such collaboration must not be used as a pretext for supporting more than one facility at a given institution.
-Further, applicants must not attempt to assemble illogical technical combinations and capabilities under one roof.
-Examples of illogical combinations would include protein mass spectrometry with DNA sequencing or light microscopy with magnetic resonance imaging.
+Such entities may be located outside of the state of Texas, but non-Texas-based organizations are not eligible to receive CPRIT funds.
+In no event shall equipment purchased under this award leave the state of Texas. - An applicant is eligible to receive a grant award only if the applicant certifies that the applicant institution or organization, including the PI, any senior member or key personnel listed on the grant application, or any officer or director of the grant applicant's institution or organization (or any person related to 1 or more of these individuals within the second degree of consanguinity or affinity), has not made and will not make a contribution to CPRIT or to any foundation specifically created to benefit CPRIT.